What’s so great about dictation?

 Step 3 – CVCC words

-To see all our free dictation sentences go to:
+To see all our free dictation sentences, click on the links below:

 We hope you find these resources helpful!